Your Ultimate Guide to a Successful Photoshoot

 ❌ 2.
 Skipping Meals or Water

-Some people think not eating or drinking before a shoot will make them look slimmer or less bloated.
-In reality, it just makes you tired, cranky, and dehydrated—and your skin and energy will show it.
+Some people think that not eating or drinking before a shoot will make them look slimmer or less bloated.
+In reality, this will only make you tired, cranky, and dehydrated.
+Your skin and energy will reflect it, too.

 ❌ 3.
 Wearing Clothes You’ve Never Tried On Before